Grivius2005/CarRentExpress/README.md

 # Description

-School project app for learning express with handlebars and no-sql databases.
+School project web app for learning express with handlebars and no-sql databases.

 # App URL